Paul E. Jones

 I previously worked in the healthcare industry developing a patient admission system, medical billing system, patient scheduling system, etc. That was quite a long time ago, but it's amazing to see work in that area now benefiting from the work I do today.

 I also co-founded Packetizer, which is a place where people with similar interests can go to share information related to information technologies.
 It has proven to be an excellent vehicle through which we can share up-to-date information on various standards, provide development tips, etc. Packetizer also provides email list services in support of various industry initiatives and standards.

 I have been fortunate to have had the opportunity to speak at a number of industry events, including ones sponsored by the IMTC, UpperSide, VON, FCC, TDI, H.323 Forum, ViDe, and the ITU.
 I have had articles published or been interviewed for articles in numerous publications, including Internet Telephony, CPMNet Asia, ComputerWorld China, ComputerWorld Hong Kong, Telecom Asia, Voice and Data, and Light Reading.

 I enjoy taking walks through cities in various countries I visit.
-So far, I've had the opportunity to visit Australia, Canada, Chile, China, Belgium, Brazil, England, France, Germany, Hong Kong, Ireland, Israel, Italy, Japan, Norway, Singapore, South Korea, and Switzerland.
+So far, I've had the opportunity to visit Australia, Austria, Canada, Chile, China, Czech Republic, Belgium, Brazil, England, France, Germany, Hong Kong, Ireland, Israel, Italy, Japan, Norway, Singapore, South Korea, and Switzerland.
 I've met a world full of great people and have seen a lot of interesting places.
 The world is so full of interesting people and cultures, but I have also observed that people are very similar no matter where you go in the world.
 I am constantly amazed at how similar we all are in our hopes, dreams, and ideals.
 Perhaps one day the artificial curtain that seems to divide us will disappear.